jsvan/BusStopBloomfilter/README.md

 My technique can visualize 192 bits, and achieve a < 0.5% false positive rate on my Deutsche Bahn system simulation.

-Following is a video presentation of this idea:
+Following is a video presentation of this idea which is the same information that is here just in video format, honestly you shouldn't even watch it unless you really like sitting through presentations:

 https://www.youtube.com/watch?v=rGu2NkZPEzo